Rediscovering a lovely local

 From the ocean, we observed others enjoying the beach for all sorts of reasons.
 We saw a young family kayaking in the lake.
 The lake catchment covers just under seven square kilometres and has broad appeal for those on watercraft.
 The lake alternates between being open and closed to the ocean.

 We noticed two people on horseback cantering along the beach like a scene from a movie.
 We watched a kite-surfer getting his gear ready.
-There were those who had set themselves up under awnings next to their 4wd vehicles too.
-Hearnes Lake Beach is one of just a handful of beaches on the Coffs Coast where driving is permitted on the beach.
-Access is from Sandy Beach.
-And with it also being a leash free beach, we saw some very happy pooches.
+And with Hearnes Lake Beach also being a leash free beach, we saw some very happy pooches.

 As we grabbed towels, we chatted to a couple walking north along several beaches from Moonee to Woolgoolga where they’d reward themselves with brunch at Woopi’s Ground Earth café.
 The stretch of coastline they were covering that morning would take about 90 minutes and is part of the Solitary Island Coastal Walk.
 The Coastal Walk traverses 60 kilometre of beach and rainforest from the seaside village of Sawtell all the way up to Red Rock.